 Thus, the summative assessment for this module consists of:

-Two hour exam.
-Students answer eight questions, in German, on various topics covered in the module.
-Assesses ability to write accurate and appropriate German, demonstrate knowledge and understanding of topics covered.
+Assesses ability to write accurate and appropriate German, demonstrates knowledge and understanding of topics covered.

 Formative assessment and feedback

 Formative assessment will focus on student participation and class discussions throughout the module.
 Students will be provided with detailed written feedback following coursework assignments.

 Verbal feedback will also occur in class and individual appointments if required.